 - Pregnancy and breastfeeding

-- Infectious problems at injection sites (Herpes, Acne)
+- Infectious problems at the injection sites (Herpes, Acne)

 - Adverse effects